Skip to content

 • gulpfile.js

-The package.json file lists all your project's developement and production dependencies installed via npm, an effective way to manage your project's assets consistently.
+The package.json file lists all your project's development and production dependencies installed via pnpm, an effective way to manage your project's assets consistently.
 The gulpfile.js file contains all the task that Gulp will perform once launched.

 Installing the project